-Spain: 1 dead in attack with bladed weapon at church
+Spain: 1 dead in church machete attacks, terror link probed

-MADRID (AP) — One person was killed and another severely injured in an attack carried out by a person with a bladed weapon at a church in the southern city of Algeciras on Wednesday, Spain’s interior ministry said.

-Spain’s National Court said a judge has opened an investigation into a possible act of terrorism over the attack.
+Spain’s National Court said a judge has opened an investigation into a possible act of terrorism.

-The attacker was arrested and is in the custody of Spain’s National Police.
-The ministry did not identify the attacker.

-It said that the one attack victim was killed outside the church of San Isidro, while the other person was wounded inside the church.

-Police are investigating the incident, the ministry said, to determine the “nature of the attack.”
-It offered no further detail on the weapon that was used or on the attacker’s possible motive.
+Police are investigating the incident, the interior ministry said, to determine the “nature of the attack.”
+It offered no further detail on the attacker’s possible motive.

 The secretary general of Spain’s Episcopal Conference, Francisco García, wrote on Twitter that “I have received the news of the incident in Algeciras with great pain.”